Danmugisha29/PortfolioProjectsDS/Covid-Data-SQL-Exploratory-Analysis-Project/readme.txt

+# Description
-This project is a SQL data exploratory analysis project that contains two datasets which include Covid-deaths and Covid-Vaccinations.
+This project is an exploratory data analysis that was done on two datasets mainly Covid-Deaths and Covid-Vaccinations.
+The Exploratory analysis include

+# About Dataset files
-This file contains two datasets that were collected from the following sites:
+This file contains the two datasets that were collected through out the analysis:
 # https://ourworldindata.org/covid-deaths
 # https://ourworldindata.org/covid-vaccinations

-The file also contains the script file with the queries that were utilized during the EDA process to further understand and gain insights on both datasets.
+# Demonstrated Skills

+The skills demonstrated through the EDA process include aggregate functions, Joins, CTE's, Temp Tables, Windows Functions, Aggregate Functions, Views creation, Data Types conversion